taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 [TOC]

 ##Introduction##
 The guidance approach is as follows.
 Elicitation of stakeholder requirements focuses on capturing the goals and desires of stakeholders.
-These requirements, which we refer to as **stakeholder goals**, should be traceable to specific stakeholders, may be refined into subgoals, they may evolve, and they may be in conflict with each other.
+These requirements, which we refer to as **stakeholder goals**, should be traceable to specific stakeholders, may be refined into sub goals, they may evolve, and they may be in conflict with each other.

 In a separate phase we develop **system requirements**.
 They are derived from the stakeholder goals.
 System requirements become the contract that must be met by a system implementation, i.e., must be verifiable or satisfiable.
 Verification plans specify the verification activities necessary to show that a set of requirements are met.
 ReqSpec allows goals and requirements to be organized in a document structure with sections and subsections, or into goal/requirement sets aligned with systems and subsystems expressed in an AADL model.